v-rob/minetest/doc/lua_api.md

     * Called every server step, usually interval of 0.1s.
     * `dtime` is the time since last execution in seconds.
 * `core.register_on_mods_loaded(function())`
-    * Called after mods have finished loading and before the media is cached or the aliases handled.
+    * Called after all mods have finished loading and before the media is cached or aliases are handled.
 * `core.register_on_shutdown(function())`
-    * Called before server shutdown
+    * Called during server shutdown before players are kicked.
-    * Players that were kicked by the shutdown procedure are still fully accessible in `core.get_connected_players()`.
-    * **Warning**: If the server terminates abnormally (i.e. crashes), the registered callbacks **will likely not be run**.
+    * **Warning**: If the server terminates abnormally (i.e. crashes), the registered callbacks will likely **not run**.
 Data should be saved at semi-frequent intervals as well as on server shutdown.
 * `core.register_on_placenode(function(pos, newnode, placer, oldnode, itemstack, pointed_thing))`
-    * Called when a node has been placed
+    * Called after a node has been placed.
-    * If return `true` no item is taken from `itemstack`
+    * If `true` is returned no item is taken from `itemstack`
     * `placer` may be any valid ObjectRef or nil.
     * **Not recommended**; use `on_construct` or `after_place_node` in node
       definition whenever possible.
 * `core.register_on_dignode(function(pos, oldnode, digger))`
-    * Called when a node has been dug.
+    * Called after a node has been dug.
     * **Not recommended**; Use `on_destruct` or `after_dig_node` in node
       definition whenever possible.
 * `core.register_on_punchnode(function(pos, node, puncher, pointed_thing))`
     * Called when a node is punched
 * `core.register_on_generated(function(minp, maxp, blockseed))`
-    * Called after generating a piece of world between `minp` and `maxp`.
+    * Called after a piece of world between `minp` and `maxp` has been generated and written into the map.
     * **Avoid using this** whenever possible.
-As with other callbacks this blocks the main thread and introduces noticeable latency.
+As with other callbacks this blocks the main thread and is prone to introduce noticeable latency/lag.
-      Consider [Mapgen environment](#mapgen-environment) for an alternative.
+      Consider [Mapgen environment](#mapgen-environment) as an alternative.
-* `core.register_on_newplayer(function(ObjectRef))`
+* `core.register_on_newplayer(function(player))`
     * Called when a new player enters the world for the first time
+    * `player`: ObjectRef
 * `core.register_on_punchplayer(function(player, hitter, time_from_last_punch, tool_capabilities, dir, damage))`
     * Called when a player is punched
     * Note: This callback is invoked even if the punched player is dead.